MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 allows compression beyond what a linear model can do, at the cost of "interference" which requires non-linear filtering.
 We will see possible evidence for this later on.

+However, a good place to start here is to measure basic characteristics of neuron activations across prompts and tokens.
+It makes sense to do this for the expanded MLP layer and the final smaller MLP layer within the Transformer Block.
+Transformer Blocks typically contain and MLP layer after the normed + residual attention mechamism which is 4 times larger than the model dimensionality, and then a succeeding MLP layer which is the models dimensionality size.
+Later on we will see that within the studied model, there may be indications of superposition.

 ## Summary

 Summary